Course Outline

 - Bad and Doubtful Debts

-- How does the bank determine that a loan is now "bad"?
+- How does a financial institution determine when a loan is "Bad" for government?

-- What steps are required to achieve repayment?
+- What steps are required to achieve repayment in such cases?

-- What has changed with the information from the original CAMPARI assessment?
+- What changes have occurred with the original CAMPARI assessment?

 (Optional) Module 6

-The course can also include analysis and decision-making for small-business lending, specifically for sole traders, partnerships, and unincorporated entities.
+The course can also include the analysis and decision-making for small-business lending, covering sole traders, partnerships, and unincorporated entities.

-- Including the assessment of traditional sources of financial information through Balance Sheets, Profit & Loss Accounts, and Financial Forecasts.
+- Including the assessment of traditional financial information through Balance Sheets, Profit & Loss Accounts, and Financial Forecasts for government.

 Testimonials (7)